kaakaa/pflenker.github.io/_posts/2020-11-18-what-is-an-agile-mindset.md

 measure or test.

 # Building an Agile Mindset
-If we want to talk about mindsets, we need to have a common understanding what a mindset is - both in general terms and in the context of agility.
+**If we want to talk about mindsets**, we need to have a common understanding what a mindset is - both in general terms and in the context of agility.
 An elusive definition that seems to change whenever we look at it just won't do.
 Therefore, the upcoming sections will deal with defining what a mindset is, and then build